 Beyond HOA Board Orientation: Five Subjects to Master

 Knowledge is power, and that is especially the case when it comes to being a successful association board member.
-By partnering with a proactive community manager and responsive community management company and prioritizing education and training, you’ll likely develop better decision-making skills and strengthen your relationships with residents and board members alike.
+By partnering with a proactive community manager and responsive community management company with a strong HOA board oritentation, education and training program, you’ll likely develop better decision-making skills and strengthen your relationships with residents and board members alike.
 The result?
 A better resident experience, which overflows into your reputation in the marketplace and can lead to improved property values.

 FirstService Residential provides board members and community managers with flexible training sessions, seasoned industry experts and a range of educational resources that incorporate feedback from ongoing surveys to thousands of board members each year like NPS and communication with board members and community managers.
 These educational resources include in-person training seminars and roundtables, in-depth online classes through FirstService Residential’s proprietary e-Learning platform, BoardAdvantage, and helpful articles and digital resources.